 Section 1 Membership in ASU Men's Soccer will be offered to enrolled students who qualify at the end of the fall and spring tryouts.
 Members are required to pay the semester fee for club membership; this fee may include travel, lodging, and equipment expenses.
 Members are also required to attend practices and games.

 Section 2 Provisions for removal or suspension of a member shall be as follows: if a member's behavior is deemed inappropriate or unacceptable by another member or an officer, the active executive board retains the right to vote on the suspension or removal of the member from the club.
 The accusing party must first present his/their claim to the board, who will then give the accused member the opportunity to refute the claim.
-If the majority of the board judges the accused to be guilty of the charges, then depending upon the severity of the claim he may either be suspended or removed from the club.
-If a member is suspended three or more times, he shall also be removed from the club.
+If the majority of the board judges the accused to be guilty of the charges, the accused will either be suspended or removed from the club depending on the severity of the claim.

 .